chips-blockchain/bet/README.md

 ```
 $ cd
 $ cd bet/privatebet
-$ ./bet cashier
+$ ./bet cashier cashier_ip
 ```
+This `cashier_ip` should be `static public ip` of a machine on which one wants to run the cashier.
+The cashier nodes are the trusted nodes in the network and are elcted and chosen by the community.
+The set of trusted nodes at the moment are [here](./privatebet/config/cashier_nodes.json).

-The detailed description of the cashier protocol is mentioned [here](./cashier_protocol.md)
+The detailed description of the cashier protocol is mentioned [here](./cashier_protocol.md).

 ## Usage of this repo